 I’m excited today to share my experience using the Amex Fine Hotels and Resorts Program for the Encore Hotel in Las Vegas.
-If you happen to have read my previous blog post, you would know that we stayed at the Venetian Hotel on Friday and Saturday night.
-We actually weren’t planning on staying Sunday night except our flight got cancelled so we opted to fly out the next day for a nice $200 flight credit voucher (Thanks American Airlines!).
+If you happen to have read my previous blog post, you would know that we stayed at the Venetian Hotel on Friday and Saturday nights.
+We actually weren’t planning on staying Sunday night except our flight got canceled so we opted to fly out the next day for a nice $200 flight credit voucher (Thanks American Airlines!).

 Now that our vacation has been extended an extra day, we had to book another hotel night.
 We could have stayed at the Venetian and not bother moving, but we wanted a change of scenery so we decided to move to the Encore (about three hotels down).
 This is my favorite hotel in all of Vegas.
 Before COVID, it was the place to be with pool parties at Encore Beach Club, fine dining restaurants, and nightclubbing at XS.
 Post-COVID is quite a different story.
 It’s now a lot more time gambling and laying out by the regular pool.
-But hey, at least there’s a lot less hangovers!
+But hey, at least there are a lot fewer hangovers!

 DEAL: ENCORE HOTEL WITH AMEX FINE HOTELS AND RESORTS

-There are a handful of travel credit cards floating out there like that offer hotel deals on certain properties.
+There are a handful of travel credit cards floating out there that offer hotel deals on certain properties.
 I specifically chose the Amex Platinum Card’s Fine Hotel and Resorts Program for the Encore Hotel mainly due to the early check-in and room upgrade possibility.
 Amex actually has two different programs, both with similar benefits, so make sure you know which one you’re using.
 The other program is called The Hotel Collection and it requires you to book at least two nights.
 The Fine Hotel and Resorts Program allows you to book for one night.
-The benefits for the Amex Platinum Fine Hotels and Resorts Program includes:
+The benefits of the Amex Platinum Fine Hotels and Resorts Program includes:

 WHAT DID WE GET: